 What's better than a royal wedding?!
-When Kate Middleton and Prince William tied the knot on April 29, 2011, the special event quickly became one of the most memorable weddings of all time.
-Now that William's younger brother, Prince Harry, is planning his own royal wedding to actress Meghan Markle, we're taking a look back at the Duke and Duchess of Cambridge's nuptials — scroll down to see everything you need to know about their wedding!
+When Kate Middleton and Prince William tied the knot on Friday, April 29, 2011, the special event quickly became one of the most memorable weddings of all time.
+Now that William's younger brother, Prince Harry, is just days away from tying the knot with Meghan Markle, we're taking a look back at the Duke and Duchess of Cambridge's nuptials — scroll down to see everything you need to know about Kate and William's royal wedding!

 (Photo Credit: Getty Images)